Kirst8/HelloYou_book-review/README.md

 # The book blog
 #### Data centric project / milestone 3

-The purpose of this site is to show the knowlegde of python SQL and MongoDB , and i can Implement this into and idea folling the CRUB process.
+The purpose of this site is to show the knowlegde of python SQL and MongoDB , and i can Implement this into and idea folling the CRUD process.
 The sites aim is to be user friendly , easy to navigate the user should add update review and delete books from their profile Hopefully this can encourge users to read more because after all reading and reading more is a great disipline to have.
 #Contents
 -Introduction

 -Demo

 -UX

 -UXStrategy
   -Scope
   -Structure